lotussavy/lotussavy.github.io/cv.md

    *IEEE Transactions on Artificial Intelligence, 2023*
 6. **Long Short-Term Memory Neural Network Assisted Peak to Average Power Ratio Reduction for Underwater Acoustic OFDM Communication**
    *KSII Transactions on Internet and Information Systems, 2022*
-7. **An Analysis of Classification Algorithms for Nepali News**
-   *International Journal of Innovative Science, Engineering & Technology, 2020*

 ---